silvanaMorera/tech-writer-portfolio/docs/apis/coingecko/overview.md

 - Pro: up to 300 requests per minute (depending on tier).

 If you exceed these, you’ll receive **HTTP 429 Too Many Requests**.
-For full error responses and recovery guidance, see the [Reference](./reference).
+For full error responses and recovery guidance, see the reference.

 ---